 - Drastic Variations in steering responsiveness depending on your speed

 In all fairness to the Wrangler, the mere shape and suspension setup, that being a solid front axle with a ladder frame chassis, will mean it’s never going to handle like a sports car or luxury sedan with an IFS (Independent front suspension).
-The Body on frame design with solid front axles are designed to be superior off-road and able to haul heavy loads under challenging conditions for extended periods.
+The Body on frame design with solid front axles is designed to be superior off-road and able to haul heavy loads under challenging conditions for extended periods.
 That’s why you find most heavy-duty trucks with this design.
 You can read more about the advantages and disadvantages of both chassis types here: Ladder Frame vs Monocoque SUV Chassis Pros and Cons

 So, the Jeep Wrangler’s off-road superiority means it will suffer on-road.
-Unfortunately, you’re always going to have some correction at higher speed, since the vehicle resembles a Lego Block on wheels.
+Unfortunately, you’re always going to have some correction at a higher speed, since the vehicle resembles a Lego Block on wheels.
 It’s just the nature of the beast.

 But how much of the play and wondering is acceptable, and is there any way we can tweak this beast to have more acceptable on-road manners?